asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 }
 ```
 * Optimize for ThroughPut - producer level
-    - How nice to just add a few properties and it does the
+    - Another nice one is we just add a few properties and it
-    compression (and the choice of compression - who would not use
+    does the compression (and the choice of compression - snappy!)
-    snappy!) and batching at a producer level.
-This would be nice so
+    and batching at a producer level.
+I produce the message - I know
-     maintain at the code level is't?
+    how best to compress, how critical is the message and how many
+    times it should retry (is ever the default!)

 ```console
         //High thruput settings
         properties.setProperty(ProducerConfig.COMPRESSION_TYPE_CONFIG, "snappy");//use 1 for ordering